ascott1/greenfield/README.md

 > A starter project for creating public domain products

-This is a thought experiment in how we might structure a boilerplate repo for new open source product development. **Status**: Alpha.
+This is a thought experiment in how we might structure a boilerplate repo for new open source product development. **Status:** Alpha.
 Not to be used for production.

 Features: